nsfmc/atoll.js/readme.md

 ### Basic Stats

-Most basic stats *except the mode* are calculated.
-Included in basic stats are the median, quartiles (q1,q3, iqr and lower/upper fences), mean (arithmetic, geometric, harmonic).
+Most basic stats are calculated.
+Included in basic stats are the median, quartiles (q1,q3, iqr and lower/upper fences), mean (arithmetic, geometric, harmonic) and mode.

 Using the quartile function, you should be able to roll your own boxplots with relatively little hassle.